 The Pupusa series, episode 2: La Salsa de tomate (Tomato Sauce for Pupusas)

-In a Salvadoran kitchen you will always find tomatoes, bell peppers, onion and garlic.
-Those are a staple in the Salvadoran cuisine, so it's no wonder that those are the main ingredients in the salsa eaten with pupusas.
-There are some people that don't need salsa to eat a pups but I on the other hand have a hard time eating a pupusa without curtido and salsa de tomate.
+In a Salvadoran kitchen, you will always find tomatoes, bell peppers, onions, and garlic.
+These are staples in Salvadoran cuisine, so it's no wonder they are the main ingredients in the salsa served with pupusas.
+Some people don’t need salsa to enjoy a pupusa, but I, on the other hand, have a hard time eating one without curtido and salsa de tomate.

 Salsa de tomate is tomato sauce.
-It's base is traditionally made with tomato, green bell pepper, onion, garlic and seasonings.
-We eat it with anything we eat curtido (1st Episode) with, we make is to stew meat and chicken or to make rellenos.
-The point is, that we use this sauce as a base in many Salvadoran dishes.
+Its base is traditionally made with tomato, green bell pepper, onion, garlic, and seasonings.
+We eat it with anything we pair with curtido (see Episode 1).
+We also use it to stew meat and chicken or to make rellenos.
+The point is: this sauce is a foundational element in many Salvadoran dishes.

 I like my sauce thick and chunky.
-When I pour it on top of el curtido, it needs to hug el curtido and remain on top of it.
-I'm not a fan of salsa that is more watery and when you pour it on top of anything it just passes through and goes to the bottom of the plate.
-Unfortunately, most Salvadoran restaurants serve the tomato sauce with that liquid consistency.
+When I pour it over the curtido, it needs to hug it and stay on top.
+I’m not a fan of watery salsa that seeps straight through and ends up at the bottom of the plate.
+Unfortunately, most Salvadoran restaurants in the US serve tomato sauce with that thinner consistency.

-At least in the US I have notice that the salsa has evolved with the fusion of different cuisines in the US.
-Which, brings me to my recipe.
-I use the traditional recipe as a base but I like to play around with the flavors and add a bit of Mexican spice or puertorican flavor.
-The recipe below has optional items that you can add or keep out to add a new dimension to the salsa.
+At least in the US, I’ve noticed that the salsa has evolved with the fusion of different cuisines.
+Which brings me to my recipe.
+I use the traditional recipe as a base, but I like to play around with the flavors and add a bit of Mexican spice or Puerto Rican flair.
+The recipe below includes optional ingredients you can add or leave out to give the salsa a new dimension.Some don't need it, others can't eat pupusas without it.

 Ingredients